Escapement: History

-The importance of the escapement in the history of technology is that it was the key invention that made the all-mechanical clock possible.
-The invention of the first all-mechanical escapement, the verge escapement, in 13th-century Europe initiated a change in timekeeping methods from continuous processes, such as the flow of water in water clocks, to repetitive oscillatory processes, such as the swing of pendulums, which could yield more accuracy.
-Oscillating timekeepers are used in every modern clock.
+The invention of the escapement was an important step in the history of technology, as it made the all-mechanical clock possible.
+The first all-mechanical escapement, the verge escapement, was invented in 13th-century Europe.
+It allowed timekeeping methods to move from continuous processes such as the flow of water in water clocks, to repetitive oscillatory processes such as the swing of pendulums, enabling more accurate timekeeping.
+Oscillating timekeepers are the controlling devices in all modern clocks.

 Liquid-driven escapements

-The earliest liquid-driven escapement was described by the Greek engineer Philo of Byzantium (3rd century BC) in his technical treatise Pneumatics (chapter 31) as part of a washstand.
+The earliest liquid-driven escapement was described by the Greek engineer Philo of Byzantium in the 3rd century BC in chapter 31 of his technical treatise Pneumatics, as part of a washstand.
 A counterweighted spoon, supplied by a water tank, tips over in a basin when full, releasing a spherical piece of pumice in the process.
 Once the spoon has emptied, it is pulled up again by the counterweight, closing the door on the pumice by the tightening string.
 Remarkably, Philo's comment that "its construction is similar to that of clocks" indicates that such escapement mechanisms were already integrated in ancient water clocks.